SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 2006: Team Japan

 Ichiro's 213 hits extended his streak of consecutive 200-hit seasons to eight, tying Wee Willie Keeler's record.
 On July 29, he collected his 3,000th professional hit (combining his 1,278 career hits in Japan with 1,722 such hits in the U.S.).
 The 34-year-old reached the milestone at a younger age than the previous record-holder, Ty Cobb.
+In July, he visited the grave of George Sisler, outside St. Louis.

 2009: Team Japan

 Due to the stress of defending Japan's WBC title, Ichiro missed the first eight Mariner games of 2009 with a bleeding ulcer, making his first-ever trip to the disabled list.
 (In his first eight seasons, he had never missed even two consecutive games.)
 Returning to the lineup on April 15, Ichiro's grand slam tied him with Isao Harimoto as the all-time Japanese-born hits leader, and he broke the record the following night with his 3,086th professional hit (1,278 in Japan, 1,808 in the U.S.).
 From May 6 to June 5, his 27-game hitting streak set both personal and team records.
 On September 6, Ichiro became the second-fastest player in history to collect 2,000 MLB hits.
-On September 13, he surpassed Wee Willie Keeler to became the only Major League player with at least 200 hits in nine consecutive seasons.
+On September 13, he surpassed Wee Willie Keeler to become the only Major League player with at least 200 hits in nine consecutive seasons.
 (Keeler's streak ended in 1901, exactly a century before Ichiro's streak began.)
 Ichiro also joined Pete Rose and Ty Cobb as the only players to have nine career 200-hit seasons overall, though Rose took 15 seasons to reach the milestone, while Cobb needed 20.
 Ichiro also has more hits over a nine-year period than anyone in MLB history.
 He missed another eight games near season's end (sitting out 16 overall in 2009), but he still led the majors with 225 hits.
 He batted .352, but it was the first season he failed to score at least 100 runs or steal at least 30 bases.
 He had his first career walk-off home run, but he also received his first ejection for arguing balls and strikes.

 The Future